aws-samples/config-resource-compliance-dashboard/backfill/README.md

 ## Overview

 The backfill feature processes historical AWS Config records that already exists in your Dashboard bucket and creates the necessary Athena/Glue partitions.
-This is essential to show your historical compliance on the dashboard when you have existing AWS Config records when the dashboard was first deployed.
+This is essential to show your historical compliance on the dashboard when you have existing AWS Config records at the time the dashboard was first deployed.

 The backfill process will generate partitions for these AWS Config records:
 1. All AWS Config history records for the previous 12 months.